caki35/qsl_cpi/README.md

 All .mol files in given folder are converted into SMILES representation and saved into folder `smiles_output`.

 ## Similarity Calculation
 To use QSL for CPI prediction, you must construct similarity matrices for both compound and protein data first.
-We provide various options to do so.
+We provide various options to that end.
 If you have your own similarity matrices, you can pass this step.
 ### Compound-Compound Similarity Measure

 **SMILES Kernels**